 That's a real shame, especially because fiber has been shown to deliver some pretty impressive health benefits.
 An October 2018 meta-analysis published in The American Journal of Cardiology, for example, reported that people who were given psyllium fiber supplements in addition to a statin experienced reductions in their LDL cholesterol levels that were equivalent to doubling their statin dosage.
 So, that's nice.

 How Does Fiber Lower Cholesterol?

-A quick recap on cholesterol: The fat-like molecule is naturally made in the body.
+A quick recap on cholesterol: The fat-like molecule is naturally made in the body; in fact, the most significant source of cholesterol is what the body makes.
 Though it gets a bad rap, cholesterol is actually essential to our health: It aids in digestion and also helps to produce hormones like estrogen and testosterone, as well as vitamin D, according to Harvard Health Publishing.

 Dietary cholesterol is found in foods like meat, dairy and eggs.
 In the body, cholesterol circulates with other fats and protein in complexes called lipoproteins.
 If you've ever heard of LDL or HDL cholesterol, that second "L" stands for "lipoprotein."
 LDL stands for low-density lipoprotein while HDL stands for high-density lipoprotein.

 LDL is considered the "bad" type of cholesterol since it contributes to plaque accumulation in the arteries (which can raise your risk of cardiovascular disease and stroke).
 HDL is considered "good" because it scoops up cholesterol that's hanging out in the body and shuttles it back to the liver for excretion.

 The nutrient does wonders for the body.
 The non-digestible carbohydrate helps to stabilize blood sugar levels, increase feelings of fullness, aid weight loss and boost gut health.
 Fiber is also your best friend when it comes to heart health.